Shot put: Usage

 The decision to glide or spin may need to be decided on an individual basis, determined by the thrower's size and power.
 Short throwers may benefit from the spin and taller throwers may benefit from the glide, but many throwers do not follow this guideline.

-Types of shots
+Types of shot

 The shot is made of different kinds of materials depending on its intended use.
 Materials used include sand, iron, cast iron, solid steel, stainless steel, brass, and synthetic materials like polyvinyl.
 Some metals are more dense than others, making the size of the shot vary.
 For example, different materials are used to make indoor and outdoor shot – because damage to surroundings must be taken into account – so the latter are smaller.
 There are various size and weight standards for the implement that depend on the age and gender of the competitors as well as the national customs of the governing body.